rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 * ns4.linode.com
 * ns5.linode.com

-It is best of follow the instructions provided for your specific scenario.
-The scenario discussed above applies to previously purchasing a domain name through one of the common shared web hosting providers such as Bluehost, Godaddy, or Fatcow.
+It is best of follow the instructions provided for your specific scenario and registrar.
+The scenario discussed above applies to previously purchased through one of the common registrars such as Bluehost, Godaddy, or Fatcow.

-## Adding blog subdomain
+## Adding Blog Subdomain

 One to the things you may want to do is add a subdomain to your domain and have this url point to your blog articles.
-For example if your domain is http://example.com adding a blog subdomain creates http://blog.example.com.
+For example if your domain is `http://example.com` adding a blog subdomain creates `http://blog.example.com`.
 Log into your Linode server account and select the DNS Manager tab.

 <p align="center">
   <img src="/images/AAAA.jpg" alt="AAAA records" />
 </p>

-In the section for A/AAAA Records select the link Add a new A record.
-For Hostname add: http://blog.example.com .
-For IP Address enter the IP address of your Linode server.
+In the section for A/AAAA Records select the link 'Add a new A record'.
+For Hostname add `http://blog.example.com`.
+In the IP Address field enter the IP address of your Linode server.

 <p align="center">
   <img src="/images/EditAAAA.jpg" alt="Editing AAAA records" />
 </p>

 {{&lt; note &gt;}}
 Your IP address can be found by selecting the Linodes tab.
 Replace example.com with your registered domain name.
 Save the Changes to the A/AAAA Record.
-Subdomain blog should now appear in the list of A/AAAA Records.
+Subdomain `blog` should now appear in the list of A/AAAA Records.
 {{&lt; /note &gt;}}

-## Installing Hugo
+## Logging into your Linode Server

 Open a terminal window and log in to your Linode server at the command line with SSH.
-A typical command line log in should look as follows:
+A typical log in command should look as follows:

     ssh username@IPAddress

 Further clarification on logging in with SSH can be found in the [Getting started](/docs/getting-started) guide in the section titled *Log In for the First Time*.
 Create a directory named hugo and change into this directory.

+## Installing Hugo

     cd ~
     mkdir hugo
     cd hugo

-Use command wget to get the latest Hugo release files.
+Use the `wget` command to get the latest Hugo release files.
 Latest releases are located at [Hugo releases](https://github.com/gohugoio/hugo/releases).

     wget https://github.com/gohugoio/hugo/releases/download/v0.31.1/hugo_0.31.1_Linux-64bit.deb

+{{&lt; note &gt;}}
 To get the link to the release you wish to obtain right click on the release link and select Copy Link.
 Paste in the terminal window.
+{{&lt; /note &gt;}}

 <p align="center">
   <img src="/images/CopyLink.jpg" alt="Copy release links" />